 Interlocking Systems for Commuter Rail

 In 2018, we were contacted by our regular customer who is a major player in the rail market.
-Having ten years of successful experience working with us, including large-scale projects, the company entrusted us with another global project – upgrading the interlocking system for a major commuter rail.
+Having ten years of successful delivery of railway signaling solutions to the client, we were entrusted us with another global project – upgrading the interlocking system for a major commuter rail.
 PSA’s scope included interlockings that should operate on their specialized equipment.
 The overall project consists of 5 lines and 2 branches, and as of 2022 we have successfully completed work on 4 lines and 1 branch.

 Being a global player, the customer is always in the public eye.
 In order to support their reputation on the market, it is critical to avoid incidents, dangerous cases, and missed deadlines.
 Having a large number of subcontractors, they need to provide robust connections between them in order to be consistent at every stage of the project.

 All the requirements on the project come from technical specifications, property requirements, and federal standards and rules for rail.
 However, at the beginning of the project, not all subcontractors could provide their parts of the project.
 This made it difficult to estimate the required equipment, schedule, and scope of work.

 The PSA team needed to communicate with 5+ other client subcontractors simultaneously, while considering the terms of every involved party.
 The need to coordinate plans with all subcontractors on the project, as well as the large amount of documentation, created some challenges: